 We may use the personal information you provide to us to do some or all of the following, in each case to the extent permitted by applicable data protection laws:

-administer our website and apps; provide the service you have requested; improving your browsing experience by personalising the Services for you (subject to your settings in the cookies section); recommend goods, services or promotions which may be of interest to you or contact you in order to conduct market research (but only where you have requested us to do so); prevent, detect and investigate potentially prohibited or illegal activities, including fraud, and enforce our terms; notify you about changes to our Services; contact you in order to conduct market research (but only where you have provided your consent for us to do so); send out email alerts, text messages or device notifications you may have opted into; send you prizes won via our website or apps, and supply to you services purchased via our website or apps; provide third parties with statistical information about our users; to enable us to comply with any legal, regulatory and compliance requirements, including under the Gambling Act 2005 and the Gambling (Licensing and Advertising) Act 2014 and to meet any obligations we have with the Gambling Commission of Great Britain and any other competent authority; responding to any call or emails from you; and to understand customer trends and patterns.
+administer our website and apps; provide the service you have requested; improving your browsing experience by personalising the Services for you (subject to your settings in the cookies section); recommend goods, services or promotions which may be of interest to you or contact you in order to conduct market research (but only where you have requested us to do so); prevent, detect and investigate potentially prohibited or illegal activities, including fraud, and enforce our terms; notify you about changes to our Services; contact you in order to conduct market research (but only where you have provided your consent for us to do so); send out email alerts, text messages or device notifications you may have opted into; send you prizes won via our website or apps, and supply to you services purchased via our website or apps; provide third parties with statistical information about our users; use of programmatic marketing and profiling; to enable us to comply with any legal, regulatory and compliance requirements, including under the Gambling Act 2005 and the Gambling (Licensing and Advertising) Act 2014 and to meet any obligations we have with the Gambling Commission of Great Britain and any other competent authority; responding to any call or emails from you; and to understand customer trends and patterns.

 7. What is the legal basis on which we rely to process your data?